elbandingo/readme_generator/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 ### Installation:
-1. download the files <br />2.
-Install inquirer using npm i install<br />3. run a terminal and type node index. follow the prompts!
+Download the files, and open a terminal in that directory. type node index and follow the prompts
 ### Usage
 ![usage tutorial](assets/images/image.jpg)
 ### License
 This project is licensed with:
 Apache-2.0
 ### Contributing
-contribute all you want! you can even mess it up! experiment!
+contribute all you want!
 ### Tests
-there are no tests at this current time
+there are no tests currently
 ### Questions
 email me: elbandingo@protonmail.com<br />
 review my work: https://github.com/ElBandingo